prithvi-sharma/Projects/README.md

-These are all the software projects I have made in my college time.
+All the software projects I did in my college time.